 - Weak for: Jupiter, Sun, and Moon

 “Karma” means “action” in astrology.
 Karma is best described as the law of cause and effect.
-The 10th house of astrology is indeed the house of career and deals with the kind of work or action we perform.
+The tenth house of astrology is indeed the house of career path and deals with the kind of work or action we perform.
 This house helps to predict the profession, prestige, and reputation.

 - Vedic Name: Labha Bhava

 - Good for: Rahu, Neptune